burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `__forceinline` due to the first two underscores is a compiler extension.
 This asks the compiler to insert a copy of the function body into each place the function is called.
 This can make the program faster by eliminating the overhead of function calls, but it can also increase the code size.
 The `__forceinline` overrides this analysis.

 You should use `__forceinline` only when you are sure that inlining the function will improve the performance of your program.
-For example:
+This compiler instruction is a compiler extension and available for example via:

 * In GCC instead of `inline` use `inline __attribute__((__always_inline__))`.
-* In MSVC instead of `inline` use `__forceinline`.
+* In MSVC, instead of `inline` use `__forceinline`.

-However `__forceinline` still does not guarantee to inline e.g., in MSVC there are various reasons why inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)).
-For release builds, it essentially can happen with:
+However, `__forceinline` still does not guarantee to inline; e.g., in MSVC, there are various reasons why inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)):

-- Recursive functions with the relatively big depth of recursion
+- Recursive functions with a relatively big depth of recursion
-- For a virtual function called virtually
+- For a virtual function called really virtually
 - Function is invoked via function pointer

 The underlying reason for using **force inline** is that compilers use only heuristics to decide to perform inlining, and sometimes these heuristics are wrong.